 Francis Newman the younger, during his uncle's life, sold his reversionary interest in the property to James Bennett, Esq. of London, viz. the two Cadbury's in 1790, and Sparkford in 1793.
 On his uncle's death, Mr Bennett succeeded to the estates.
 He served the office of Sheriff in 1799, and died in 1815, leaving North and South Cadbury to his eldest son James; and Sparkford to his youngest son Henry, who is also Rector of that parish and of South Cadbury."

-It is said that after taking possession of the house, James Bennett expunged all traces of the Newman's prior ownership for reasons that are long-forgotten, but which may be linked the egregious reputation of Francis Newman, the last Newman to live there.
+but which may be linked the egregious reputation of Francis Newman, the last Newman to live there.
 However, in a letter to my father dated 15th July 1957, Barbara Girvan wrote: "I have seen over N. Cadbury Court, and found it enchanting - beautifully presented, and the Newman coat of arms still over the doorway.
-It was found in one of the stables by the present owners and and reinstalled."
-However, the crest over the main entrance (see 2003 photo below) does not appear to be that of the Newman family.
+It was found in one of the stables by the present owners and and reinstalled" (see photos below taken in 2015).